AustralianBioCommons/ables/resources.md

 ### National Computational Infrastructure (NCI)

-ABLeS encompasses 16 million service units (SUs) of compute capacity and 500 TB of storage available per annum on the [Gadi supercomputer at the NCI](https://nci.org.au/our-systems/hpc-systems).
+ABLeS encompasses 16 million SUs of compute capacity and 500 TB of storage available per annum on the [Gadi supercomputer at the NCI](https://nci.org.au/our-systems/hpc-systems).
 These SUs can be utilised to run jobs on different nodes of GADI that are equipped with either CPUs or GPUs.

 Details on:
 - [Gadi HPC resources](https://nci.org.au/our-systems/hpc-systems)